Hooked-On-Code/codeTracer/README.md

 - A Python Client that allows users to interact with the server to manage prefixes and retrieve tracing data.
 - A Frida Script (trace-server.js) that hooks into the target process, monitors network functions, and traces code execution when prefixes are detected.
 - Ghidra Scripts that process the tracing data and highlight code in Ghidra's listing and decompiled views.

-## Demo

-[Click here to watch the demo video](./Demo.mp4).
-Video shows the mode where you can start the process yourself instead of hooking an existing process.
-In this video, we hook main and then resume the program.
-Then from another terminal we send a packet to the program that we have hooked.
-The client then downloads the code tracing data and shows how it can be used in ghidra.

 ## Prerequisites